julelang/manual/src/std/unicode.md

 	Stride: u32
 }
 ```
-Represents of a range of Unicode code points and is used when one or more of the values will not fit in 16 bits.
-The range runs from lo to hi inclusive and has the specified stride. lo and hi must always be &gt;= 1&lt;&lt;16.
+Represents of a range of Unicode code points and is used when one or more of the values will not fit in 16 bits\.
+The range runs from lo to hi inclusive and has the specified stride\. lo and hi must always be &gt;= 1&lt;&lt;16\.

 ## RangeTable
 ```jule